Gérard Wertheimer

-Biography
+Early life

 Wertheimer was born to a Jewish family, the son of Jacques Wertheimer and Eliane Fischer.
 His grandfather, Pierre, co-founded Chanel with Coco Chanel.

+Career

 The company is run by Alain Wertheimer who has presided over the acquisition of several non-Chanel brands, including Eres Lingerie, Tanner Krolle saddles and leather goods, and Holland & Holland, a British gunsmith.
 Based in France, the Wertheimer brothers own French vineyards including Château Rauzan-Ségla in Margaux and Château Canon in Saint-Emilion, both of which have won rave reviews from oenophiles.
 Both brothers are enthusiastic equestrians who also inherited and operate an important thoroughbred horse racing stable they call La Presle Farm and/or Wertheimer farm for racing in the United States and in France as Wertheimer et Frère partnership.

 Personal life

-Wertheimer is married to Valérie (née Picavet), a former nurse; they have two children, Olivia Wertheimer and David Wertheimer (m.
+Wertheimer is married to Valérie, a former nurse; they have two children, Olivia Wertheimer and David Wertheimer (m.
 2016 to Togzhan Isbazarova).
 He and his wife live in New York City and Switzerland.
 His wife is active in child protection charities.

 Gérard and his brother own vineyards in France and Napa Valley, California.

 The fortune of Gérard and Alain is managed by their family office, Mousse Partners.